All charges dropped against woman in Andover crash that killed tow truck driver

 LAWRENCE, MASS.
 (WHDH) – Prosecutors dropped all charges Wednesday against a woman who was involved in a crash that claimed the life of a tow truck driver on Interstate 495 in Andover.

-Shiina Dionne, 28, of Lawrence, was charged with operating under the influence and motor vehicle homicide after authorities said she plowed into 41-year-old Daniel Coady, who was responding to a two-car crash on the southbound side of the highway in March.
+Shiina Dionne, 28, of Lawrence, was charged with operating under the influence, motor vehicle homicide and speeding after authorities said she plowed into 41-year-old Daniel Coady, who was responding to a two-car crash on the southbound side of the highway in March.

 Coady was loading a car onto his flatbed when Dionne struck a disabled vehicle, pushing it into him.
 The North Andover resident was pronounced dead at the hospital.

-Dionne admitted to drinking earlier in the evening, but the Essex County District Attorney’s Office dropped the charges after learning the results of a toxicology report.
+Dionne admitted to drinking “3 shots of Caldwell’s vodka” before the crash, according to a police report, but the Essex County District Attorney’s Office dropped the charges after learning the results of a blood toxicology report.

+“The state police toxicology results were negative for both alcohol and drugs,” prosecutor Brett Sabbag told the court.

+Sabbag pointed out that road conditions were treacherous on the night of the crash.
+Investigators assigned to the case were unable to find evidence indicating Dionne was driving erratically.

-Hundreds of people, including family, friends and tow truck drivers from across the Northeast lined Route 144 in the days after Coady’s death to bid farewell.
+Hundreds of people, including family, friends and tow truck drivers from across the Northeast lined Route 144 to bid farewell to Coady as he was taken to be laid to rest.

 Other charges could still be filed against Dionne pending the outcome of an investigation.